 So, let’s use Console to check that your USB port is detecting your devices.
 Find Console in Applications > Utilities > Console.

-Console lets you know if your external USB devices are detected and if there are any errors.
-Before you attach your USB drive, open Console and select the Error and Faults Tab.
-Now plug in the drive and look to see if it detects your device or if there’s an error.
+The console utility lets you know if your external USB devices are detected and if there are any errors.
+Before you attach your USB drive, open Console and select the Error and Faults Tab, now plug in the drive and look to see if it detects your device or if there’s an error.